-- Transform the field with one or more data manipulations, or mask all or part of it with custom characters (though that does not allow for data recovery).
+- Transform the field with one or more data manipulations, or redact all or part of it with custom characters (though that does not allow for data recovery).

 - De-identify the data with your own field-level transformation function.

-The field-level de-identification methods in FieldShield or CoSort can help you comply with data privacy regulations, while leaving your non-sensitive data and files available for further processing, as well as producing an XML audit trail to help you verify compliance.
+These field-level de-identification methods help you comply with data privacy regulations, while leaving your non-sensitive data and files available for further processing, as well as producing an XML audit trail to help you verify compliance.